tardate/LittleArduinoProjects/playground/LED7Segment/ShiftDriveModule/README.md

 I sent these off for production at [OSH Park](https://oshpark.com/shared_projects/gs9XjBpw), and they arrived (in Singapore) a month later (Jan 17th -> Feb 17th).
 They turned out quite well, certainly no issues with the fab.

 After examining the PCBs, I found a few things that could be improved in the design:

 * doh!
 I got the data/latch labels around the wrong way (fixed in 1.1.0)
-* pin header label was obscurred by R1 (fixed in 1.1.0)
+* pin header label was obscured by R1 (fixed in 1.1.0)
 * the thru-hole pads for the resistors are super-chunky compared to the other component holes.
 Not a real issue - just looks weird.
 * orientation of the 74HC595 should probably be a clearer (like a notch in the footprint outline)